isledecomp/isle/tools/README.md

 ## Member variables (**WIP**)

-Member variablse should be annotated with their relative offsets.
+Member variables should be annotated with their relative offsets.

 ```
 class MxDSObject : public MxCore {